bain-cs110/bain-cs110.github.io/pages/_assignments/tutorials/tutorial_3.md

 1. Can you understand what their code does by reading it?
 1. How was their solution different from yours (if at all)?
 1. Does their program run and generate the correct test images?
-1. Write a function call for a cool mario design.
-Does it work as expected?

 Once you've each taken a look, take a second to debrief.
 Anything either of you found difficult?
 Easy?
 Fun?
 Mind-blowing?
-Once you've debriefed, **both of you should fill out this** <a href="https://docs.google.com/forms/d/e/1FAIpQLScFw18yE8C1L2te7MPFCvcbGCFkIdURc0aMonRGQ8-X0FJkwQ/viewform?usp=sf_link" target="_blank">attendance Google Form</a>. **NOTE: You will need the NetID of the person's whose code you reviewed.** You're free to go after you're finished, though we hope that you might consider sticking around and helping others in your group.
+Once you've debriefed, **both of you should fill out this** <a href="https://forms.gle/TfwheoqHmuRTY4UcA" target="_blank">attendance Google Form</a>. **NOTE: You will need the NetID of the person's whose code you reviewed.** You're free to go after you're finished, though we hope that you might consider sticking around and helping others in your group.

 If you're submitting remotely, you MUST submit your completed tutorial to Canvas and it will be graded.
 Make sure that all of your functions are named correctly and that they use the EXACT parameter order, names, and types as specified.